tebriel/jira-cli/README.md

 ## Release History

+*  _0.2.0 Refactored organization.
+Creates config file if not present_
 *  _0.1.9 Defaults for project in config, lists others if desired_
 *  _0.1.8 Now allows entry of worklog when transitioning items, or by itself_
 *  _0.1.7 Now requiring my custom npm module for node-jira-devel_